acbsp/bonafide.guru/en/contents.rst

 Narayana Maharaja deviates from Shrila Prabhupada - 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although he claims to be a successor to Srila Prabhupada, and that Srila
+Although he claims to be a successor to |SP|, and that Srila
 Prabhupada is somehow speaking through him, it should be noted that
 Narayana Maharaja's teachings often seriously differ from Srila
 Prabhupada's.
 This is what Narayana Maharaja has to say about Prahlada